roryy/trafficjam/README.md

 In the future this library will also going to support SQS.

 ## Contribute
 If you want to use another queuing system besides RabbitMQ then please implement the Queue interface when creating your own.
-Please submit a pull request.
+Please create a pull request.

 ## License
-FlatfishQueue is licensed under the MIT License.
+Trafficjam is licensed under the MIT License.
 See the bundled LICENSE file for details.